SysLLMatic: Large Language Models are Software System Optimizers: Introduction

 \section{Introduction}

 Software performance directly affects reliability~\cite{Jain1991}, user experience~\cite{Wilke2013}, energy use~\cite{Dayarathna2015, krasner2021cost, garraghan2014}, and sustainability~\cite{Ferme2017}; performance failures pose downtime and security risks~\cite{Liu2022Acquirer,mitre2024cwe1132,Deng2025AISecurity}.
-Performance optimization becomes increasingly essential as data centers consume 3–4\% of electricity in major regions~\cite{powering_intelligence2024, eu2024sustainability, Chen2025energy}.
+Software performance optimization becomes increasingly essential as data centers consume 3--4\% of electricity in major regions~\cite{powering_intelligence2024, eu2024sustainability, Chen2025energy}.
 Despite its importance, software performance optimization often loses out to organizational goals like feature development, time-to-market, and business objectives~\cite{paulsen2018criticality}.
-This is partly because efficiency, while valuable, is costly to achieve—requiring deep expertise, tooling, and time—and is typically prioritized only when performance bottlenecks become urgent or business-critical~\cite{currie2024green}.
+This is partly because efficiency, while valuable, is costly to achieve --- it requires deep expertise, tooling, and time --- and is prioritized only when performance bottlenecks become urgent or business-critical~\cite{currie2024green}.

 The research community has extensively studied software optimization, including via compiler techniques~\cite{Muchnick1998}, algorithmic improvements~\cite{Bader2002}, and hardware-aware tuning~\cite{Buchty2012}.
-Recently, Large Language Models (LLMs) have emerged as a reasoning support tool~\cite{Ozkaya2023}.
-Researchers have begun to apply them to code optimization, with encouraging preliminary results~\cite{gong2025,islam_eval_llm_codegen_2025}.
-However, most prior work has focused on small code snippets from competitive programming benchmarks and has struggled to scale to real-world software systems~\cite{gong2025}.
-Existing approaches also failed to systematically incorporate performance optimization knowledge and address code optimization in a principled way (\cref{sec:GapAnalysis}).
+While effective, these approaches are limited by their need for deep domain expertise and significant manual effort~\cite{Balaprakash2018}.
+Large Language Models (LLMs) have demonstrated strong capabilities across a range of software engineering tasks, including debugging, code generation, and software optimization~\cite{Ozkaya2023,gong2025}, overcoming many of the limitations inherent in traditional methods.
+Recent studies show that LLM-based optimization approaches can improve metrics such as runtime, memory, and code quality~\cite{gong2025}.
+However, most prior work has focused on isolated code snippets from competitive programming benchmarks, with limited attempts on larger software systems~\cite{gong2025}.
+Existing approaches also neglected to systematically incorporate performance optimization knowledge (\cref{sec:GapAnalysis}).